-In the above example, I have a model which is a JSON object created on the basis of clubbing together all objects which have common activity_hash in backend, for me deleting this single object is equivalent to deleting all the records with same activity_hash in backend.
+In the above example, I have a model which is a JSON object created on the basis of clubbing together all objects which have common activity_hash in the backend, for me deleting this single object is equivalent to deleting all the records with the same activity_hash in the backend.

-Instead of sending randomly generated id to delete, I need to send the activity_hash to delete all the bunch of objects in backend after deleting success callback is called as similar as before.
-Similarly you can modify create, update functions of your model to accommodate extra variables.
+Instead of sending the randomly generated id to delete, I need to send the activity_hash to delete all the bunch of objects in backend after deleting success callback is called as similar as before.
+Similarly, you can modify create, update functions of your model to accommodate extra variables.

 I hope this article was useful.